orangehill/iseed/README.md

 ### 2. Add Service Provider (Laravel 5.4 and below)

-Latest Laravel versions have auto dicovery and automatically add service provider - if you're using 5.4.x and below, remember to add it to `providers` array at `/app/config/app.php`:
+Latest Laravel versions have auto discovery and automatically add service provider - if you're using 5.4.x and below, remember to add it to `providers` array at `/app/config/app.php`:

 ```php
 // ...